cyverse/operation-sanity/readme.md

 `29ee80ff-ab20-441e-a752-da682e1d40e3 have failed. `
 `Please try again later.`
 A. This usually happens when you run the script with 4 or more processes.
 Try re-running run.bash with an argument of 2.

+Q. My tests are erroing out with:
+`Element is not clickable at point (764.683349609375, 25).
+Other element would receive the click: <div style="display: block;" class="modal fade in" data-reactid=".2"></div>`
+A. This is caused by a modal that says: `Looks like you have some resources that aren't in a project!`  This happens when you leave the page soon after launching an instance, or you delete a project soon after deleting an instance within that project.

 ##To do:
 - test ssh functionality in test.feature using paramiko